jonotuke/BREADR/cran-comments.md

 (except for print, summary, interactive functions)

 * Changed the output from test_degree to print to screen only if verbose is set to TRUE.

+## Resubmission 2023-04-06

+> Please write references in the description of the DESCRIPTION file in the form authors (year) <doi:...>
+authors (year) <arXiv:...>
+authors (year, ISBN:...)
+or if those are not available: authors (year) <https:...>
+with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
+(If you want to add a title as well please put it in quotes: "Title")

+* Added author and year - used et al. as four authors.

+> You still write information messages to the console that cannot be easily suppressed.
+It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
+Instead of print()/cat() rather use message()/warning()  or if(verbose)cat(..) (or maybe stop()) if you really have to write text to the console.
+(except for print, summary, interactive functions) e.g.: R/plotLOAF.R

+* Changed all output to be wrapped in verbose and added verbose as parameter.